joglekara/joglekara.github.io/menu/research.md

 ---

 ## Deep Learning
-You can find more of a narrative [here.](./deep_learning_research.md) but I've been involved in the following work so far
+I've been involved in the following work so far.
+This involves leveraging many skills from my time in academic research.
+You can find more of a narrative [here.](./deep_learning_research.md).

 ### Research
 - Sparse Neural Networks